nazavode/nazavode.github.io/content/post/aliasing.md

 The short answer is: if you are writing code that isn't supposed to be pushed to its limits in terms of performance, *you can ignore aliasing at all and be happy*.

+Long answer: while working on code among whose targets had *performance*, I found myself several times blaming the compiler for not having recognized *obvious* optimizations thus generating what I thought was crappy assembly code, translated in a way that was *too pedantic* for a modern piece of software.
+After diving into the obscure topic of *aliasing*, it obviously turned out that the problem was me ignoring a quite large slice of the C language.

 Let's start with a trivial example: